An official website of the State of Oregon

 To learn more, visit www.generationpmto.org.

-The crosswalk bridges the following documents to help behavioral health providers identify developmentally appropriate diagnoses that are reimbursable according to the Oregon Health Plan's Prioritized List of Health Services.
+The crosswalk (Word) (PDF) bridges the following documents to help behavioral health providers identify developmentally appropriate diagnoses that are reimbursable according to the Oregon Health Plan's Prioritized List of Health Services.

 Without intervention, early behavior problems persist into adolescence.
 To provide effective care to the families experiencing these problems, the Oregon Health Authority: